py5coding/py5book/content/processing_mode.md

 As explained in [How Does py5 Work?](how-does-py5-work-execute-user-implemented-functions), exception handling in py5 is complicated because of the two languages.
 A regular py5 Sketch is designed to manage these complications in a way that allows errors to happen but without requiring you to terminate a Sketch by restarting your Jupyter Notebook or killing operating system processes.
 Unfortunately, a Processing Mode Sketch is not able to help with this.
 Therefore, you will need to manage this issue on your own.

-By default, if a Processing Mode Sketch detects that it is running in a generic Python interpreter and not in a Jupyter Notebook, it will call `System.exit()`.
+By default, if a Processing Mode Sketch detects that it is running in a generic Python interpreter and not in a Jupyter Notebook, it will dispose of the Sketch by calling `System.exit()`.
 This will consistently terminate the Sketch resources for you.

 If a Processing Mode Sketch detects that it is running in a Jupyter Notebook, it will not call `System.exit()`.
 It will do the best it can to dispose of the Sketch window resources.
 If an exception has been thrown, it might not be successful.
 You will then need to restart the Jupyter Notebook.
 You can avoid this by catching any exceptions, whether they be from `callPython()` or elsewhere.
-If an exception is not handleable, call `py5Bridge.terminate_sketch()` to terminate the Sketch in a way that allows the user to still close the Sketch window.
+If an exception is not handleable, call `py5Bridge.terminate_sketch()` to terminate the Sketch in a way that allows the user to close the Sketch window without restting the Jupyter Notebook.

 The following block of code may be useful to you: